 Elsa and Dad relaxed at the motel while my aunt and I headed out for some essential supply shopping, preceded by ice creams.
 That evening we strolled a few blocks down for dinner at the “Dennison Dog”, who turned out to serve portions that would not have been out of place in the USA.

-The next morning, the weather was awful.
+The weather the next morning was awful.
 Low cloud, high wind, and rain had come in overnight.
-The ground crew dropped us off at the airport and went on their way, while we hung around in the terminal building using the wifi to finalise the flight planning, and waiting for a bit of a break in the rain so that I could take off the airplane cover without getting soaked through.
+The ground crew dropped us off at the airport and went on their way.
+We hung around in the terminal building using the wifi to finalise the flight planning, and waited for a break in the rain so that I could take off the airplane cover without getting soaked through.
 The manager of the airport was there, although it was otherwise deserted; she kindly opened up the garage for me so that I could fold the cover up in the dry.

 We set out from Westport and were into the cloud within moments.
 New Zealand has a very pragmatic system for IFR flight outside of controlled airspace, to go along with their excellent network of instrument approaches for even the smallest airports.
 The one positive of the bad weather was that the strong wind was blowing our way, so the flight down the coast to Hokitika was a high speed affair.